For optometrists · Resources

 Use this form to request a private appointment for your patient, ask a consultant for pathway guidance, or confirm suitability for an expedited assessment.
 We aim to respond promptly during UK working hours and keep you informed at key steps.

 Please do not include unnecessary sensitive identifiers.
-Share relevant clinical findings (e.g., VA, IOP, slit lamp, fundus, OCT notes) and attach/bring documents through your normal secure practice processes.
+Share relevant clinical findings (e.g. VA, IOP, slit lamp, fundus, OCT notes) and attach/bring documents through your normal secure practice processes.

 By submitting, you confirm you have authority to share the information provided for the purpose of arranging care.
 We will contact you to coordinate next steps.